Peter Ghosh: Career

 Ghosh read Modern History at Merton College, Oxford as an undergraduate and continued his studies at graduate level at Nuffield College, Oxford, later becoming a Junior Research Fellow there.
 His abandoned doctoral thesis on Victorian finance was supervised by A. F. Thompson.

 Ghosh was Jean Duffield Fellow in Modern History at St Anne's College, Oxford from 1982 to his retirement in 2023.
 In January 2022 he was awarded the Title of Distinction of Professor of the History of Ideas by the University of Oxford.

 After retiring he became a Senior Research Fellow at St Anne's College and continued to teach modern history at Jesus College.

 He has two related research interests: first, the interface between political ideas and English politics, c.
 1850 – 1895; secondly, the evolution of Western European and British ideas, including historiography, from the Enlightenment to the present.

 He has written for the London Review of Books and appeared on In Our Time discussing Max Weber.
+He also sits on the international advisory board of the journal History of European Ideas.